Workshops and Classes

 This workshop is appropriate for all levels of experience ages 12+.
 The $115 per person workshop fee covers all materials and supplies to create two eco-printed pieces.

-Clicking the “Enroll Now” button below will direct you to an enrollment form.
+Clicking the “Enroll & Add to Cart” button below will direct you to an enrollment form.
 After completing the form, the workshop will be added to your shopping cart.
 Please submit a separate enrollment form for each individual attending the class.
 You will then navigate to your shopping cart at the top of the page to complete the checkout process, which finalizes your enrollment and reserves your place in class.

 $115.00